How to Reorganize and Rebuild Indexes in SQL Server Database?

 • Expand the Tables folder.

-• Expand the table on which we want to rebuild an index.
+• Expand the table on which you want to rebuild an index.

 • Expand the Indexes folder.